kubernetes-sigs/kueue/docs/tasks/administer_cluster_quotas.md

 This page shows you how to represent your cluster resource quotas and to establish fair sharing rules among the tenants.

-The intended audience for this page are cluster administrators.
+The intended audience for this page are [batch administrators](/docs/tasks/README.md#as-a-batch-administrator).

 ## Before you begin